Social Employee Advocacy: 5 steps to get your employees promoting your brand

 3. Amplify the voices of internal advocates

 Branding campaigns start from the inside out.
-That’s because creating employee advocates can be a snowball effect.
+That’s because creating social employee advocates can be a snowball effect.
 Once you start getting people excited about your company, the feeling spreads among the rest of the workers (not to mention the public) until you have everyone shouting about how great you are.

 The first step to amplifying internal voices is to determine who is ready and enthusiastic about being an advocate.
 Next, you’ll want to give these folks the power to broadcast their voices around the organization.